EDUCBA

 Some of the disadvantages are:

-• Measurement is complicated because OAS is very dynamic value, responding to changes in the level and shape of the yield curve, volatility, prepayments, credit spread, liquidity, etc.
+• Measurement is complicated because OAS is a very dynamic value, responding to changes in the level and shape of the yield curve, volatility, prepayments, credit spread, liquidity, etc.

 • Model dependent